Travel Insurance & Covid-19

 CHECK TRAVEL ADVISORIES BEFORE YOU GO

 If you're like me, you live to travel and explore new places.
 Sometimes that sense of adventure will take us to unsafe places.
 I can think of a trip I took where I was caught on a city street where a huge protest (non-violent) was happening, and, while I tried to keep my distance, I still second-guessed whether it was wise to be there.
 Thankfully nothing eventful happened, however, I came to find out that the Canadian Travel Advisory website indicated that this country was indeed, experiencing protest and civil unrest and to practice a high degree of caution.
-I should have know better.
+I should have known better.

 You may be excited for your next adventure, but it’s always important to check Canada’s Travel Advisory website before you start planning or booking your trip.
 Be sure to check any countries you may be visiting to see if it’s the right decision to travel.
 If advisories are put in effect after you book your trip and you have purchased trip cancellation insurance, you may be eligible to make a claim.